 I feel like the answer to this is fairly obvious, but yes!
 You can safely bake goat cheese!

-However, baked goat cheese isn’t just limited to this dip which is a mixture of goat cheese, cream cheese, sundried tomatoes and herbs.
-You can also goat cheese into rounds, coat them breadcrumbs and then bake!
-Baked goat cheese rounds make a delicious addition to salads!
+However, baked goat cheese isn’t just limited to this dip which is a mixture of goat cheese, cream cheese, sun dry tomatoes, and herbs.
+You can also cut goat cheese into rounds, coat them breadcrumbs and then bake them, like these baked goat cheese rounds.
+And you can crumble the goat cheese, stuff it inside phyllo cups, and bake them, like these filo pastry appetizers.

 What temperature to bake goats cheese?